How I ditched debt: Two teachers wiped out more than $53,000

 I was adamant that we wouldn’t start a family until we zeroed out the debt.
-Rumor has it that kids are expensive, so I wanted to free up space in our budget for the inevitable medical bills, child care and college fund.
+Rumor has it that kids are expensive, so I wanted to free up space in our budget for the inevitable medical bills, child care, and college funds.

 That rumor turned out to be a stone-cold fact.